tastejs/todomvc/browser-tests/README.md

 ###Example output

-A test run should look something like the following:
+A test run with the 'spec' reporter look something like the following:

-    $ mocha allTests.js  -R spec --framework=angularjs
+    $ mocha allTests.js  --reporter spec --framework=angularjs

 	  angularjs
 	    TodoMVC